Hakerh400/esolangs/api.md

 Version of the module.

+### Method `esolangs.getLangs()`

+Returns an array containing names of all supported languages sorted alphabetically.

-### Method `esolangs.getInfo(lang)`
+### Method `esolangs.getInfo(name)`

-Get information about the language with name `lang`.
+Get information about the language with name `name`.
 The return value is an object containing properties:

+* `name` - Equal to the `name` argument
 * `id` - ID of the language
 * `version` version of the emulator for that language
 * `details` - reference (usually a URL) where more details about the language can be found.

+Names and IDs are unique among all languages.
 If the language with the given name does not exist in the list of supported languages, the return value is `null`.

-### Method `esolangs.run(lang, source, input)`
+### Method `esolangs.run(name, source, input)`

-Execute the source code `source` that is written in `lang` language, having `input` as the string on stdin. `lang` is a string, while `source` and `input` can be either strings or buffers. `lang` is full language name, not the language ID.
+Execute the source code `source` that is written in `name` language, having `input` as the string on stdin. `name` is a string, while `source` and `input` can be either strings or buffers. `name` is the language name.
 The return value is always a buffer.
 This method may throw an error.